codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 8. Click **Save**.

-You can find your app's development keys — the **Client ID** and **Client Secret** — in the **Keys** section at the top of the page.
+You can find your app's development keys — the **Client ID** and **Client Secret** — in the **Keys** section at the top of the **Keys & OAuth** page.

 ### Next steps

-Next, add your app's development keys to the **QuickBooks Online Sandbox** integration, as described in [Add your secure keys to Codat](/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup#add-your-secure-keys-to-codat).
+Next, add your app's development keys to the **QuickBooks Online Sandbox** integration, as described in [Add your app's secure keys to the Codat Portal](/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup#add-your-apps-secure-keys-to-the-codat-portal).

 Alternatively, you can get your app's production keys as explained in the next procedure.